Close Banner

 Electrical Water Pageant Returning to Walt Disney World

-Though Disney Enchantment is the main nighttime spectacular for Magic Kingdom, there is still plenty of fun once the sun sets as smaller nighttime entertainment continues:
+Though Happily Ever After is the main nighttime spectacular for Magic Kingdom, there is still plenty of fun once the sun sets as smaller nighttime entertainment continues:

-Have you seen Disney Enchantment yet?
+Are you excited that Happily Ever After is back?
 Where is your go-to fireworks viewing spot?
 Let us know in the comments below!

 Related: Treat Yourself to a Magic Kingdom Fireworks Dessert Party